Joiry/HSL_Carp/var_loop_script.md

 $ nano bad_reads_script.sh
 ~~~

+You can either copy and paste from this lesson, or search through your history to copy and paste the grep command we used previously.

 `grep -B1 -A2 NNNNNNNNNN *.fastq > scripted_bad_reads.txt`

 Save and exit.
-Let's call the file
+Let's call the file `bad_reads_script.sh`

 We can execute the script like this: